|

 on the site may be oriented for education, but that information is for everyone to use for thier own designs.

-(GASP!), getting to know Mr. Howard Tremaine.
+library (GASP!), getting to know Mr. Howard Tremaine.
 Now, this information is everywhere.

 By the way, there are people on the internet selling plans to make your own ribbon microphones for $9.99.
 I